Who We Are

 As a child, Merle recalls visiting oil fields with her parents, who owned an oil and gas business.
 Years later, Merle led this company, Axem Resources, for 16 years, as one of very few women CEOs in the industry.
 It was during this period that Merle learned the lessons of calculated risk and reward.
 Having sold Axem in 1997, she turned her business acumen to philanthropy and founded Chambers Fund, applying her singular boldness and perseverance to drive change for those who need it most.

 Merle grew up in Chicago, IL.
 She received her BA in political science from the University of California, Berkeley in 1968 and was a student protestor during the Free Speech and Civil Rights movements.
-Merle holds a JD from Hastings College of the Law and a Master of Tax Law from the University of Denver.
+Merle holds a JD from UC Law SF and a Master of Tax Law from the University of Denver.
 She began her career as an attorney in San Francisco and moved to Denver in the late 1970s.

 Today, through the work of Chambers Initiative, an umbrella for Chambers Fund and her own personal giving, Merle will pursue social justice and fuel systemic change in women’s economic security, equity, and democracy.

-Alexandra Acker-Lyons serves as chief advisor to Chambers Initiative, a new philanthropic endeavor that aligns the work of Merle Chambers personally and Chambers Fund.
-She leads the Initiative’s work in collaborating with both philanthropic and 501c4 partners in fighting for a fair and just society for all.
+Alexandra Acker-Lyons consults for Chambers Initiative, a philanthropic endeavor that aligns the work of Merle Chambers personally and Chambers Fund.

-Alexandra Acker-Lyons has worked in the nonprofit sector and in electoral politics for more than 20 years.
+Alexandra has worked in the nonprofit sector and in electoral politics for more than 20 years.
 She founded AL Advising, a philanthropic and political consulting firm that works with progressive philanthropists to create a portfolio of civic engagement, policy, and advocacy investments.